3enedict/Arch-Linux-ARM-installer/README.md

-This is an Arch Linux ARM installer script
+This is an Arch Linux ARM installer script that works pretty well if you have to install a big number of times.
+This script can also be used as a base for new users who don't really know  how arch linux arm works (for the raspberry pi version anyway).

+I am going to try to put a wiki to explain what this script does and to help people out, but in the meantime, post an issue if you have a question or a problem.